-Your current situation can be depicted as "Opposition" transforming into "Biting Through".
+Your current situation can be depicted as "Retreat" transforming into "Before Completion".

-In front of you lies "Fire", representing brightness and warmth.
-Behind you lies "Lake" which transforms into "Thunder".
-That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.
+In front of you lies "Heaven" which transforms into "Fire".
+That means that strength and creativity are being transformed into brightness and warmth.
+Behind you lies "Mountain" which transforms into "Water".
+That means that stillness and obstruction are being transformed into danger and the unknown.

 The Situation